tim6her/pandoc-unfragment/README.rst

 ---------------------------------------------------------------------------

-Writing *pandoc* projects with ``beamer`` and ``revealjs`` as output formats.
-One sometimes runs into the problem that *pandoc* does not know where a block should start and end.
+Writing *pandoc* projects with ``beamer`` and ``revealjs`` as output formats, one sometimes runs into the problem that *pandoc* does not know where a block should start and end.
 This is especially important for pauses or fragments ``. . .``.
 Enclosing the block in a ``<div>`` solves the problem for ``revealjs`` but breaks ``beamer``.
 That's why I created